adr/madr/docs/index.md

 ### Lint ADRs

 ADRs are written using Markdown.
-Since markdown allows many styles, formatting can be incosistent.
+Since markdown allows many styles, formatting can be inconsistent.
 To notify about inconsistencies, [markdownlint](https://github.com/DavidAnson/markdownlint#markdownlint) has been invented.
 There is an initial configuration for it at `template/.markdownlint`.
 You can use that configuration in a GitHub workflow.